 Please see the section entitled General Graduate School Regulations and Information in this Catalog for further details.

 The grade of R (research in progress) is a permanent grade; completing course requirements in a later semester cannot change it.
 To receive credit for an R-graded course, the student must continue to enroll in the course until a passing grade is received.

 An incomplete grade (the grade of I) cannot be given in a course that is graded R, nor can the grade of R be given in a course that is graded I. To receive credit for a course in which the student earned an I, the student must complete the course requirements.
 Enrolling again in the course in which an I was earned cannot change a grade of I. At the discretion of the instructor, a final grade can be assigned through a change of grade form.

 Three-hour thesis courses and three- and six-hour dissertation courses are graded R/F/W only.
 The grade of P (required for degree completion for students enrolled in thesis or dissertation programs) can be earned only in six-hour thesis or nine-hour dissertation courses.
 In the course listings below, R-graded courses are designated either "Graded P/F/R" or "Graded R." Occasionally, the valid grades for a course change.
 Students should consult the appropriate Graduate Advisor or instructor for valid grade information for particular courses.

 B.S. to Ph.D.
 Track

 In addition to the requirements listed above for the Ph.D. degree, a B.S.-Ph.D.
 Track student will be required to enroll in at least three hours of research each semester during the student's first two years, receiving a pass/fail grade (no R grade) in these hours.
 A B.S.-Ph.D. student must have a faculty research (dissertation) advisor prior to the start of the student's second full semester.
-A B.S.-Ph.D. student must take the Ph.D. diagnostic examination prior to the start of the student's fourth full semester.
+A B.S. to Ph.D. student must take the Ph.D.
+Qualifying Examination before the start of his/her second long semester.